-- 1. Set an ambitious goal of zero extinctions in Tasmania. - Commit to completing the statutory State of the Environment reports every 5 years and including dedicated sections focussed on invasive species and environmental biosecurity.
+- 1. Set an ambitious goal of zero extinctions in Tasmania. - 2.
+Commit to completing the statutory State of the Environment reports every 5 years and - including dedicated sections focussed on invasive species and environmental biosecurity. - 3.
+Implement the recommendations of the 2024 Tasmanian SoE Report.